shalr-20/Prime_Number/README.md

 ## **Usage**
 * Ensure you have Java installed on your system.
-* Download the PrimeNum.java file and save it to your desired directory.
+* Download the primeOrNot.java file and save it to your desired directory.
-* Open a terminal or command prompt and navigate to the directory where the PrimeNum.java file is located.
+* Open a terminal or command prompt and navigate to the directory where the primeOrNot.java file is located.
-* Compile the Java file using command :javac PrimeNum.java
+* Compile the Java file using command :javac primeOrNot.java

 ## **Contributing**